Learning to Learn in Nature: Introduction

 It is about learning as a process of continuous enquiry: an expression of insatiable fascination with the world, in which children learn together and individually, and educators and children work together to discover and make meaning.
 School life is part of human life, connected to its cycles, desires, dreams, wonderings.
 Educators best meet the interests of children when fundamental human values inform and shape their pedagogical practice.

-During September 2020 - February 2021 we will be offerring a five-session online course - this July session will introduce the contents, and also give some ways into pleasurable holiday-time preparation.
+During October 2020 - March 2021 we will be offerring a five-session online course - this September session will introduce the contents.

 Dates, Details & Booking